ansible/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

 List variables
 ==============

 A list variable combines a variable name with multiple values.
-The multiple values are stored in a square bracket [] and are separated with commas.
+The multiple values can be stored as an itemized list or in square brackets ``[]``, separated with commas.

 Defining variables as lists
 ---------------------------